slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 - Chesterfield told his son in a 1754 letter that laziness is suicide by proxy, because by killing time you’re killing yourself.
 -->

-> *"The most difficult is the decision to act, the rest is just tenacity."
--- Andrea Earhart [1897]*
+> *"The superior man is modest in his speech but exceeds in his actions."
+-- Confucius [-551]*

 Blessed are the restless.

-Hints:

-- Without commitment, you’ll never start.
+Without commitment, you’ll never start.
 Without consistency, you’ll never finish.
-Get your dopamine from action.
-- You don’t need 100 self-help books, all you need is action and self-discipline.
+You don’t need 100 self-help books, all you need is agency and self-discipline.
-- Help with a precise thing («I can drop a lasagna at 14:00.») instead of «I’m here for you».
-Helpful people don’t ask «how can I help».
-They just help.
-- «It’s on documentation.
-If it’s not add it.»

 > *"The seed of all evil is laziness." (...)
 "The longer the tongue, the shorter the hands."
 -- vox populi*

-> *"The superior man is modest in his speech but exceeds in his actions."
+> *"Devote the rest of your life into making progress."
--- Confucius [-551]*
+-- Epictetus [0050]*

+> *"I don’t have talent, so I just get up earlier."
+-- Henry Rollins [1961]*

+### On agency

+> *"The most difficult is the decision to act, the rest is just tenacity."
+-- Amelia Earhart [1897]*

+Get your dopamine from action.

+Offer precise help («I can drop a lasagna at 14:00») instead of vague offers («I’m here for you»).
+Helpful people don’t ask «How can I help?»—they just help.

 > *"If not you, who?
 If not now, when?"
 -- Hillel the Elder [-110]*

-> *"The possibilities are numerous once we decide to act and not react."
--- George Bernard Shaw [1856]*

 > *"As a grown man you should know better than to go around advising people."
 -- Bertolt Brecht [1898]*